PostHog/snowflake-export-plugin/README.md

 ### Google Cloud Storage Configuration

 1. Create a new GCS bucket.
 2. Follow [this Snowflake guide on GCS](https://docs.snowflake.com/en/user-guide/data-load-gcs-config.html) to create a storage integration and generate a user for Snowflake to use when accessing your bucket.
+Make sure not to skip over any part of the guide!
-3. Download the credentials JSON file and upload it in the configuration step of this plugin.
+3. Download the service accoun credentials JSON file and upload it in the configuration step of this plugin.

 ### Snowflake Configuration